Ben Whittaker produces extraordinary R1 knockout

 The German was floored with a big right hand from Whittaker which topped off a good combination mid-way through the round and the writing was on the wall.

-Gavazi was shaken but got to his feet and appeared OK in the ring after.
+Gavazi was visibly shaken but got to his feet and appeared OK in the ring after.

 Whittaker had the crowd going with his ring walk, accompanied by UK artist Dizzee Rascal.

-The 28-year-old acknowledged he needed to back up his flashy entrance and did just that with an emphatic knockout.
+The 28-year-old acknowledged he needed to back up his flashy entrance and did just that with a statement knockout against en experienced opponent in his first bout since April.

 "He was a game kid [Gavazi], 20 fights, he only lost one.
 He came to change his life but like I said, I showed something special, and I showed why I'm different," Whittaker said in the ring after the fight.